odlgroup/odl/odl/contrib/datasets/README.md

     CT data as provided by FIPS.
 The data is non-human and high resolution.
     * `walnut_data`
     * `lotus_root_data`

+    CT data as provided by Mayo Clinic.
+The data is human and high resolution.
+To access the data, see https://www.aapm.org/GrandChallenge/LowDoseCT/#registration
+    * `projections_from_folder`
+    * `volume_from_folder`
 * `images`

   Two dimensional images.